 Gearing Up: Airsoft Guns

-Once you’ve figured out where you can play Airsoft, the next step is getting the proper equipment.
+Once you’ve figured out where you can play Airsoft, the next step is getting the proper equipment and tactical gear.
 If you’re just starting out casual and looking to dip your toes into the world of Airsoft, most Airsoft fields should have basic equipment available for you to rent out for game days.
 Renting guns lets you try out a variety of guns and this way you can see which type suits you the best and what aspects of these guns you like or dislike.
 Eventually, you’re going to want to have your own gear if you think you’ll be Airsofting more frequently than for just a few pick-up games.
-You can look for Airsoft gear either in-stores or online from Airsoft stores.
+You can look for air rifles and other gear either in stores or online from Airsoft stores.

 Every piece of gear you need to get started in airsoft can be found at online stores like Camouflage.
 Here, you can pick your poison from airsoft pistols to airsoft rifles and all the other necessary gear you need for the field.
 Obviously, the most important piece of equipment is your choice of gun.
 There are different types of airsoft guns, with varying power sources to differentiate each type.